bioidiap/bob.extension/doc/extension.rst

 **Class documentation**
 +++++++++++++++++++++++

-To document a bound class, you can use the ``bob::extension::ClassDoc("class_name", "Short class description", "Optional long class description")`` function to align and wrap your documentation.
+To document a bound class, you can use the :cpp:class:`bob::extension::ClassDoc` to align and wrap your documentation.
 Again, during binding you can use the functions ``description.name()`` and ``description.doc()`` as above.

-Additionally, the class documentation has a function to add constructor definitions, which takes an ``bob::extension::FunctionDoc`` object.
+Additionally, the class documentation has a function to add constructor definitions, which takes an :cpp:class:`bob::extension::FunctionDoc` object.
 The shortest way to get a proper class documentation is:

 .. code-block:: c++